Maydianne Andrade

-Maydianne Andrade is a Jamaican-born Canadian ecologist.
-She is known for her work on the mating habits of spiders, in particular spiders belonging to the Latrodectus species.
+Maydianne C.B.
+Andrade is a Jamaican-born Canadian evolutionary ecologist.
+She is known for her work on the mating habits of spiders, in particular spiders belonging to Black Widow spiders, the Latrodectus genus.
 In 2007, she was named a Canadian Research Chair in Integrative Behavioural Ecology.

 Early life and education

 Andrade was born in Kingston, Jamaica and immigrated with her parents to Vancouver, Canada when she was three years old.

 Andrade earned her BSc in 1992 from Simon Fraser University before pursuing a MSc in zoology in 1995 from the University of Toronto at Mississauga.
 Her MSc thesis was entitled "Mating behavior and constraints on reproductive success in a spider with male sexual sacrifice".
 Andrade then gained her PhD from Cornell University in 2000 under the co-supervision of Stephen T. Emlen and Paul W. Sherman, investigating "Sexual selection and male mating behavior in a cannibalistic spider."

 Career

+Dr. Maydianne Andrade has been appointed as Dean, Faculty of Science in York University of Toronto - Canada for a five-year term starting January 1, 2026 following a national and international search process.

 Research

 Andrade is a professor at the University of Toronto Scarborough, whose research explores how the reproductive behaviours of males and females evolve through the interaction of sexual and natural selection in different ecological contexts.
 Her best known work is about the mating habits of Australian redback spiders where the most successful males often increase the amount of time they spend mating while being cannibalized by female redbacks.

 She is the Canada Research Chair in Integrative Behavioural Ecology and is the vice-dean of faculty affairs and equity at the University of Toronto Scarborough.
 Andrade serves as special adviser to the Dean at the University of Toronto Scarborough.
-She has published over 75 academic publications, which have been cited over 3,000 times, resulting in a h-index and i10-index of 36 and 51 respectively.
+She has published over 75 academic publications, which have been cited over 4,000 times, resulting in a h-index and i10-index of 39 and 60 respectively.